 14. What would be the role of Terms of Use in a unified access model?

-The document states that Terms of Use would provide a “framework for the use of non-public WHOIS data,” notably “appropriate limitations” on use, “proper procedures” for access, and “other safeguards and public policy considerations.”
+Summary of Framework Response: The document states that Terms of Use would provide a “framework for the use of non-public WHOIS data,” notably “appropriate limitations” on use, “proper procedures” for access, and “other safeguards and public policy considerations.”
 The document goes on to state, “In general, the non-public WHOIS data must be used for the purposes [for which] it was provided, and it must not be forwarded to unauthorized third parties.

-The use of Terms of Use in this context is unexceptional.
+Comment: The use of Terms of Use in this context is unexceptional.

-The statement that WHOIS data “must be used for the purposes [for which] it was provided” points to a potential “Achilles heel” for any plan for access – it depends a great deal on the purposes specified at the time of collection...
+The statement that WHOIS data “must be used for the purposes [for which] it was provided” points to a potential “Achilles heel” for any plan for access – it depends a great deal on the purposes specified at the time of collection.
 Data collected for use in WHOIS should thus be accompanied by an extensive list of the purposes for which WHOIS data will be accessed.
-However, the statement -- that the data must be used “for the purposes it was provided” for -- goes further than GDPR. .
-GDPR Art.
-5(1)(b) states that personal data should “not [be] further processed in a manner that is incompatible with” the purposes of collection.
-Similarly, Recital 47 states “whether a data subject can reasonably expect at the time and in the context of the collection of the personal data that processing for that purpose may take place” is an important aspect of a “legitimate interest” analysis.
-Thus, the list of purposes for collection must embrace the legitimate purposes for access, but need not be exhaustive.
-The proper test is whether a purpose for access is “not incompatible” with the purposes stated at the time of collection and could have been “reasonably expected” by the data subject at the time of collection.
-This is not hugely different, but it points to a degree of flexibility in the GDPR that is absent in the Framework statement.
+However, the statement -- that the data must be used “for the purposes it was provided” for – appears to goes further than GDPR.
+This requires a neutral legal analysis.

 The statement that WHOIS data “must not forwarded to unauthorized third parties” raises a question that is not answered in this Framework – who is an “unauthorized third party”?
 This could be narrowly construed so that literally only the “authenticated user” can receive and view the data.
 This would be an impractical result.
 Many (if not most) types of access will require that the data be shared with other parties who should be considered “authorized” for access to be meaningful.
-For example, where an attorney may be accessing the data on behalf of a client; the client should be an “authorized party.”
+For example, where an attorney or other designated representative is accessing the data on behalf of a client; the client should be an “authorized party,” so the data can be shared with the client.

 However, this raises further issues that would need to be resolved.
-How would the registry operator or registrar know who the attorney’s client is?
-How could they be reasonably assured that the attorney represents that client (or any client)?
+How would the registry operator or registrar know that representative has been appointed?
+Does the registry operator or registrar need to know who the client is?
+How could they be reasonably assured that the representative represents that client (or any client)?
 Will the contracted party, or even the Authenticating Body, be required to verify the “authorized party complications arising from identifying the right attorney for the purpose of verifying "authorized party" to a data request?

-Similarly, where data is being accessed for use in a UDRP proceeding, it must be shared with the UDRP provider.
+Similarly, where data is being accessed for use in a UDRP proceeding, it must be shared with the UDRP provider or the complainant (as the case may be).
 These types of access should be “reasonably expected” and are not “incompatible” with the underlying purpose.
 ICANN needs to clarify that those involved in the purpose for which access was sought will be considered “authorized persons.”
 Of course, it should go no further than that; personal data should not be retained for future use or to aggregate a database or for any other new purpose.

 15. Would there be multiple Terms of Use?